 Although Marvis Toothpaste is not something you can consume, it is also a wonderful souvenir to bring home following a trip as it is common in other countries but much cheaper to buy in Italy.
 An apothecary styled toothpaste, this toothpaste keeps your breath fresh while removing surface stains from all the wine you may drink while in Italy!
 The unusual flavors, including ginger mint, and classic look of this product will make for a wonderful addition to your bathroom counter.

 INSIDR Tip: You can actually also buy Marvis Toothpaste in France!
-For example, they’re available at Parapharmacie Monge for a cheaper price compared to buying it anywhere else outside of Europe!
-Use this voucher for a 10% discount.
+For example, they’re available at Citypharma in Paris for a cheaper price compared to buying it anywhere else outside of Europe!

 8. Instant Coffee

 If you love chocolate and coffee, “Pocket Coffee” is what you need to find in a supermarket in Italy!
 Liquid espresso encased in a shell of dark chocolate, all you do is plop the individually wrapped chocolates into hot water and the chocolate and espresso melt into a wonderfully warm drink.
 For those who prefer a stronger Italian taste, Italian coffee brands Illy and Lavazza are the right choice as they are generally more expensive overseas.

 Instead of wine, consider bringing home Limoncello, a popular digestif from the south of Italy that can be used for making cocktails but can also be added into desserts for a nice lemon flavor.
 While you can find many types of Limoncello in supermarkets in Italy, the best is Limoncello Di Capri 32 or Stock- Crema 500ml, which contains cream making it a perfect addition for desserts.